-Each Academic Department at Manhattanville has a liaison librarian to support the department.
+Each Academic Program at Manhattanville has a liaison librarian.
 Liaisons develop relationships with faculty to support courses by preparing Library Guides, conducting specialized library instruction for classes, and updating faculty on new library resources.
-Please see Academic Department Liaisons to find the liaison for your department.

 The library can help faculty with research needs including:

-• Research refreshers on new library databases or new searching strategies
+• Research refreshers on new library databases or search strategies

 • Online searching on specific topics